BlueprintFramework/framework/README.md

 To upgrade Blueprint or its extensions, follow these steps:

 1. Create a backup of your current panel.
 In case anything goes wrong, you can use your backup.
-2. Run the command blueprint -upgrade.
+2. Run the command `blueprint -upgrade`.

 Success!
 You have successfully upgraded Blueprint.
-Now you can install your extensions as usual!
+Now you can install your extensions as usual.

 ### Development
 We've made some guides and documentation for extension development over on [GitBook](https://ptero.shop/docs).
 We are adding more guides over time, don't hesitate to suggest a topic for future guides.